Customizing dev-docs.json for Generating Documentation per Directory

 Setting the Git Branch

-If you want to push the generated documentation to a specific Git branch, use the branch
+If you want to push the generated documentation to a specific Git branch, use the branch option:

 {